Designer & Installer of the best heating and cooling system available, costing the least of any to operate.

 Thanks to all who joined me Nov 4 when I presented a two hour slide show to the Connecticut Society of Professional Engineers.

-We documented what was going on in this 1500' deep standing column well.
-Nov 2013.
+We documented what was going on in this 1500' deep standing column well near the Hudson River.

 Congratulations Scott for a great install of this 3 ton heat pump with hot water.
 I am pleased we tested it at over 4.0 COP efficiency.
 Pete